vippsas/vipps-developers/test-environment.md

 1. Explain in the order form that it is only for access to the test environment.
 2. Notify their partner manager that they only need test access.

-Since "Vipps Logg inn" does not require the same regulatory checks (KYC, AML, etc), this is a quick process.
+Since "Vipps Logg inn" does not require the same regulatory checks (KYC, AML, etc.), this is a quick process.

 Partners need to have a website with a Norwegian organization number, and an admin user with signature rights and Norwegian BankID.
 This user will be granted access to the portal.